Notable People

 That sequence is easy to sentimentalize, and it should be resisted.

 There is a specifically Jewish familiarity to that instinct.
 Many Jewish biographies revolve around scholarship, argument, text, and public ethics.
 Levine's version was less scholarly than stubborn.
-She believed rules mattered, constitutions mattered, courts mattered, and those things belonged to citizens, not only to experts.
+She believed rules mattered, constitutions mattered, courts mattered, and those things belonged to citizens as well as experts.

 She kept widening the timeline of what a serious life could include